Skip to content

 EOF

 Alternatively, build the same agent data model using the CLI client.
-The build process allows additional operations to be performed, which is useful for agent model enrichment and other custom use-cases.
+The build process allows the execution of additional user-defined operations, which is useful for data model enrichment and other custom use cases.

 # Define the build config